Petu97/Backend-programming-homework2/README.md

 Steps to take:

   1. Clone the repository
-  2. Go to directory and run `npm install` to download required libraries
+  2. Go to directory and run `npm install` to automatically install required libraries
   3. Run index.js with `node index.js`

 ## To test http requests on localhost:3000/messages/ with postman.